Xu-Yidi/Data-Structures-and-Algorithms/HW4/hash table流程圖、學習歷程與原理解釋.md

 ## Efficiency Analysis
 The efficiency of the hash operations depends on the hash function, the size of the table, and the type of probe used to resolve collisions.
 The time to perform the **search** is the main contributor to the overall time of the three hash table operations:searching, insertions, and deletions.
+To evaluate the search performed in hashing, assume there are *n* items currently stored in the table of size *N*.
+If our hash function is good, then we expect the entries to be uniformly distributed in the *N* cells of the bucket array.
+Thus, to store *n* entries, the expected numberof keys in a bucket would be *n/N*, which is **O(1)**.
+In the worst case, a poor hash function could map every item to the same bucket, and this would result in linear-time performance **O(n)**.